dave1614/demo-repo/README.md

 # demo-repo
 Demo for github intro video!

-This is how it should be now
+Exactly as it should be